DonCanjas/Avisynth-Functions/README.md

 Some functions I created

 Most of them are stupid.
 FineDehalo is okay.
+Dehalo_Beta and FineBeta is barely better than Dehalo_Alpha and FineDehalo respectively.
 EEDI3CL_rpow2 is okay too.
 rpow2_cshift as well.
-SCrop is whatever you think of it.
+avs_utils is whatever you think of it.